ecmwf/pyfdb/README.md

 &nbsp;
 ## 2. Example

 An example of archival, listing and retrieval via pyfdb is shown next.
-For the example to work, FDB5 must be installed in the system, as well as the shutil, pyeccodes and pyfdb python packages.
+For the example to work, FDB5 must be installed in the system, as well as the shutil, eccodes-python and pyfdb python packages.
 The GRIB files involved can be found under the `tests/unit/` folder in the pyfdb Git repository (https://github.com/ecmwf/pyfdb).

 ### Initialising FDB
 ```python